j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 ### An interface lets you define common behavior OUTSIDE a superclass hierarchy

 Interfaces are used to define a protocol for common behavior so that you can benefit from polymorphism without having to rely on a strict inheritance structure.
-Interfaces are similar to abstract classes in that they can't be instantiated, and they can define abstract or concrete functions and properties, but there’s one key difference: a class can implement multiple interfaces, but can only inherit from a single direct superclass.
+Interfaces are similar to abstract classes in that they can't be instantiated, and they can define abstract or concrete functions and properties, but there's one key difference: a class can implement multiple interfaces, but can only inherit from a single direct superclass.
 So using interfaces can provide the same benefits as using abstract classes, but with more flexibility.

 #### Interface functions can be abstract or concrete